-The deadline for meeting all immunization requirements for Fall term was September 5th.
+The State of Illinois deadline for meeting all immunization requirements for the Spring 2018 term is Tuesday, January 30th.
 If you have not submitted your immunization records by this date you are considered out of compliance with the state requirement.
-By state law we are required to block all future class registrations.
-In addition, if you have not met all the requirements by September 29, 2017, you will be billed a $50 noncompliance fee. *The class registration block can not be lifted until all immunization requirements have been met.
+By state law, if you are not compliant by January 30, 2018, we are required to block all future class registrations (until such time you are compliant). *The class registration block can not be lifted until all immunization requirements have been met.
+You will also be subject to a $50 Immunization non-compliance fee.

 To determine the specific requirements and what you may be missing, please log into the Student Health Services secure website at www.healthservices.ilstu.edu/secure and follow these steps: